Michael Harris II Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.17).

-- The Cubs allow the sixth-fewest home runs in baseball (118 total, 1.1 per game).
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (121 total, 1.1 per game).

+- The Cubs are sending Assad (1-2) to the mound for his second start of the season.

+- In his most recent appearance -- out of the bullpen on Tuesday -- the righty tossed 3 2/3 scoreless innings against the Cincinnati Reds while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.